Châteauvallon

-Châteauvallon is a soap opera of 26 episodes, created by Georges Conchon and Jean-Pierre Petrolacci, which was broadcast in France between and on Antenne 2.
+Châteauvallon is a soap opera consisting of 26 episodes, each lasting around 52 minutes, created by Georges Conchon and Jean-Pierre Petrolacci.
+It was broadcast in France between and on Antenne 2, and saw subsequent reruns on Antenne 2, TMC, RTL9 and NT1.
 It was a Franco-Swiss-British-Italian-Luxembourgish co-production.

-Since May 2021, the entire series has been available on the free platform Pluto TV.

 Synopsis

 On the banks of the Loire, in Châteauvallon, lives the rich and powerful Berg family.
-At La Commanderie, their chateau, there is a double celebration: the birthday of the patriarch, Antonin (Jean Davy), and the anniversary of his newspaper La Dépêche républicaine.
-The festival also marks the return of Florence (Chantal Nobel), the 'cursed' daughter, whom her father would like to see take up the torch.
+At their chateau, La Commanderie, a double celebration is underway: the patriarch Antonin (Jean Davy) is celebrating his birthday, as well as the anniversary of his newspaper La Dépêche républicaine (The republican Telegram).
+Florence (Chantal Nobel), the 'cursed' daughter, is also set to return during the party, and her father would like to see her take up his torch.

-The next day, the body of journalist Paul Bossis (Yann Dedet) is found in the park.
-The latter was investigating the dubious real estate transaction of the Sablons.
-André Travers (Luc Merenda), also a journalist and friend of Paul, decides to carry out his own investigation.
+The very next day, the body of journalist Paul Bossis (Yann Dedet) is found in the park.
+He was investigating the dubious real estate transaction of the Sablons, and André Travers (Luc Merenda), a friend of Paul's and also a journalist decides to carry out his own investigation.
 Secrets, lies and betrayals soon emerge.
-At the same time, the Kovalic clan, Yugoslav emigrants led by Gregor (Alexandre Rignault) and Albertas (Catherine Alcover), are trying to impose themselves in the city and aspire to dethrone the Bergs, with whom they have serious grievances.
+At the same time, the Kovalic clan, Yugoslav emigrants led by Gregor (Alexandre Rignault) and Albertas (Catherine Alcover), are trying to take over the city and aspire to dethrone the Bergs, with whom they have serious grievances.